springload/awesome-wagtail/README.md

 ### Misc

 - [wagtailmenus](https://github.com/jazzband/wagtailmenus) - An app to help you manage and render menus in your Wagtail projects more effectively.
-- [Wagtail Error Pages](https://gitlab.com/alexgleason/wagtailerrorpages) - Pretty, smart, customizable error pages for Wagtail.
 - [Wagtail Gridder](https://github.com/wharton/wagtailgridder) - Grid card layout similar to Google image search results, with an expanded area for card details.
 - [Wagtail App Pages](https://github.com/mwesterhof/wagtail_app_pages) - Extend Wagtail pages using an actual URL config and django views.
 - [Wagtail Cache](https://github.com/coderedcorp/wagtail-cache) - A simple page cache for Wagtail using the Django cache middleware.
 - [Wagtail Orderable](https://github.com/elton2048/wagtail-orderable) - Mixin support for drag-and-drop ordering in admin panel.
 - [Wagtail Resume](https://github.com/adinhodovic/wagtail-resume) – A Wagtail project made to simplify creation of resumes for developers.
 - [Wagtail Trash](https://github.com/Frojd/wagtail-trash) - Will place pages in a trash can from where they can be restored instead of being permanently deleted.
 - [Wagtail PDF View](https://github.com/donhauser/wagtail-pdf) - Render Wagtail pages and models as PDF document using Weasyprint or LaTeX.
 - [Wagtail Grapple](https://github.com/torchbox/wagtail-grapple) - A Wagtail app that makes building GraphQL endpoints a breeze.
 - [Wagtail Cache Invalidator](https://github.com/vicktornl/wagtail-cache-invalidator) - Invalidate and purge (frontend) cache via an user-friendly interface in the Wagtail CMS.

 ## Tools

 ### Templates & Starter Kits

 - [Wagtail Pipit](https://github.com/Frojd/Wagtail-Pipit) – Pipit is a Wagtail boilerplate which aims to provide an easy and modern developer workflow with a React-rendered frontend.

-- [CodeRed CMS](https://github.com/coderedcorp/coderedcms) - a professionally supported WordPress alternative for building marketing websites.
-Create pages, blogs, forms, and every Bootstrap 4 component in the wagtail admin out-of-the-box!
-[Learn more](https://www.coderedcorp.com/cms/) or [watch the lightning talk](https://www.youtube.com/watch?v=U1Y-jgeGh7g&t=228s).
-- [Wordpress to Wagtail migration kit](https://github.com/wagtail/wagtail-wordpress-import) - Import WordPress blog content from an XML file into Wagtail.
 - [cookiecutter-wagtail-package](https://github.com/wagtail/cookiecutter-wagtail-package) - A cookiecutter template for building Wagtail add-on packages.
 - [Wagtail for Platform.sh](https://github.com/platformsh-templates/wagtail) - Wagtail template for Platform.sh.
 - [cookiecutter-wagtail-vix](https://github.com/engineervix/cookiecutter-wagtail-vix) - A matteries-included, reusable project skeleton to serve as a starting point for a Wagtail project.

-- [State Design System (DSFR) starter](https://github.com/numerique-gouv/sites-conformes) - Wagtail template and starter kit from the French government.
+- [Sites Conformes: French Design System (DSFR) starter](https://github.com/numerique-gouv/sites-conformes) - Wagtail template and starter kit from the French government.

 ### Templates (start command)